-If these trails don’t take your breath away, the spectacular views of Himalayan panorama will!
+If these trails don’t take your breath away, the spectacular views of the Himalayan panorama will!
 This popular short trek crosses the chain of mountains that separates the two beautiful valleys offering you stunning views of Mt.
 Gangkar Puensum, the highest unscaled peak in the world, Jichu Drake known as the protective deity of Paro, Mt.
 Chomolhari and more.

-The trek not only offers you the breathtaking views of lofty mountains, but also some of the turquoise brilliance.
+The trek not only offers you the breathtaking views of lofty mountains but also some of the turquoise brilliance.
 Home to giant- sized trout; you encounter some of the pristine lakes while en route.

 Your adventure further embarks on some of the exotic towns of Bhutan including Thimphu and Punakha.
 Stroll around the major townships in Bhutan and experience the cultural extravaganza as you go through the ancient dzongs (fortresses), traditional temples and King’s Memorial Chorten.

 Institute for Zorig Chusum (Art and Craft)

 The traditional Bhutanese School of Arts and Crafts (also known as Painting School), offers a six-year course on the 13 traditional arts and crafts of Bhutan.
 During your visit, you can see students at work as they learn and practice the skills taught at the school.